Sound Intensity, Power and Pressure Levels

 Iref = 10-12 - reference sound intensity (W/m2)

-The Sound Pressure is the force (N) of sound on a surface area (m2) perpendicular to the direction of the sound.
-The SI-units for the Sound Pressure are N/m2 or Pa.
+The sound pressure is the force (N) of a sound on a surface area (m2) perpendicular to the direction of the sound.
+The SI-unit for the Sound Pressure is N/m2 or Pa.

 Lp = sound pressure level (dB)

 p = sound pressure (Pa)

 pref = 2 10-5 - reference sound pressure (Pa)